hpe-dev-incubator/hpe-dev-portal/content/blog/working-with-benk-a-storage-provisioning-and-io-performance-benchmark-suite-for-kubernetes.md

 * Highly customizable rendering of Kubernetes resources through kustomize templates
 * A simple Kubernetes batch job that manage all the provisioning, decommissioning and benchmarking
 * Single configuration file per job that abstracts Kubernetes constructs and IO parameters
-* Uses industry standard FIO for filesystem benchmarking
+* Uses industry standard Flexible I/O tester (FIO) for filesystem benchmarking
 * Easy to build your own output templates using Jinja2 with the rich metrics in JSON format

 Let’s walk through a practical example of configuring, running and reporting a benchmark with Benk.